maxandersen/xam.dk/content/blog/2008-01-16-this-category-is-moving-to-inrelationto.md

-title='This category is moving to in.relation.to'
+title=This category is moving to in.relation.to
 author='Max Rydahl Andersen'

 tags=[ JBoss Tools and devstudio ]